 Rehabilitation must take place in the country in which you live, i.e. Norway.

-If you receive an allowance from your homeland, you can apply to retain the benefit.
+If you receive an allowance from your home country, you can apply to retain the benefit.
 You retain membership in your homeland, but you may receive offers of employment schemes from NAV.
 You may also be able to apply for supplementary benefits from NAV if the scheme is run by NAV.

 Who should you contact if you have questions?